wessberg/notes/BDSA/introduction_to_software_engineering.md

 5. Specify the solution.

-## Development activities of Object-oriented software Development
+## Development activities of Object-oriented software Development (Software Lifecycle Activities)
 There are typically six of them:

 1. Requirements Elicitation